Otto von Guericke: Merging of his scientific and political careers

 The 1660s marked the ultimate end for the Magdeburg citizen's hope of achieving Free Imperial City status, a goal to which von Guericke had devoted some twenty years of diplomatic effort.
 On behalf of Magdeburg, he was the first signatory to the Treaty of Klosterberg in 1666 whereby Magdeburg accepted a garrison of Brandenburg troops (upon the withdrawal of the imperial garrison) and the obligation to pay dues to the Great Elector, Friedrich Wilhelm I of Brandenburg.
 Despite the Elector's crushing of Magdeburg's political aspirations, the personal relationship of von Guericke and Friedrich Wilhelm remained warm.
 The Great Elector was a patron of scientific scholarship.
 He had employed von Guericke's son, Hans Otto, as his resident in Hamburg and in 1666 had called Otto himself to the Brandenburg Rat.
 When the Experimenta Nova finally appeared it was prefaced with a dedication to Friedrich Wilhelm.

 Later years

 In 1677 von Guericke was reluctantly permitted to step down from his civic responsibilities, after repeated requests.
-In January 1681, as a precaution against an outbreak of the plague then threatening Magdeburg, he and his second wife Dorothea moved to his son Hans Otto to Hamburg.
-There von Guericke died peacefully on May 11 (Julian) 1686, to the day 55 years after he had fled the siege in 1631.
-His body was returned to Magdeburg for interment in the Ulrichskirche on May 23 (Julian).
+In January 1681, as a precaution against an outbreak of the plague then threatening Magdeburg, he and his second wife Dorothea moved to Hamburg, where their son Hans Otto lived.
+There von Guericke died peacefully on 11 May (Julian) 1686, to the day 55 years after he had fled the siege in 1631.
+His body was returned to Magdeburg for interment in the Ulrichskirche on 23 May (Julian).
 The Otto von Guericke University Magdeburg was named in his honour.